 A paid consultation will include a discussion of the fees to retain us and move forward with your case.
 Most of the planning work we do (including for Medicaid or VA benefit eligibility) is done for a flat fee.
 However, when we work on contested matters (issues with another party and a court involved) we charge by the hour for time spent in your behalf.
 Because we have no way of controlling what might happen in a contested case, there is no way to predict the amount of work that will be required in order to quote a flat fee.
 So, we believe that an hourly fee is the fairest way to charge for handling any matter which may be contested.

 Because the estate planning process is just between you and the firm, we are able to charge flat, one price fees for all of our estate planning options.
 You will be quoted a set fee before any estate planning documents are prepared and there will never be any additional charges for that plan.
-Our fees are fully outlined and discussed during the workshop.
+Our fees are fully outlined and discussed during the first meeting.

 We hope this information is helpful and gives you an idea of what to expect when you call our office to set an appointment so that we can help you with your legal questions or concerns.